Hospice & Palliative Medicine Fellowship

 UVA Medical Center

-Diverse clinical training settings include the UVA Medical Center, ambulatory clinic in the Emily Couric Clinical Cancer Center, Hospice of the Piedmont, Hospice of the Shenandoah, and several local inpatient hospice care facilities.
-In all settings, care is provided for patients across the continuum of serious illness, including diagnosis, treatment, remission or cure, and end of life.
+Diverse clinical training settings include the UVA Medical Center, the ambulatory clinic in the Emily Couric Clinical Cancer Center, the Hospice of the Piedmont, and several local inpatient hospice care facilities.
+In all settings, care is provided for patients across the continuum of serious illness, encompassing diagnosis, treatment, remission, cure, and end-of-life care.

 UVA was named a “Palliative Care Leadership Center” in September 2015 by the Center to Advance Palliative Care, based on “clinical excellence, outstanding reputation, and experience” and “use of evidence-based best practices for palliative care.”